ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 ### Tool assisted migration – SYCLomatic

-For this sample, the Intel® SYCLomatic Compatibility tool automatically migrates ~80% of the CUDA code to SYCL.
+For this sample, the Intel® SYCLomatic Compatibility tool automatically migrates ~80% of the CUDA runtime API's to SYCL.
 Follow these steps to generate the SYCL code using the compatibility tool:

 1. git clone https://github.com/NVIDIA/cuda-samples.git
 2. cd cuda-samples/Samples/3_CUDA_Features/simpleCudaGraphs/